inveniosoftware/invenio/docs/developers/git-workflow.rst

 * empty line;

-* commit message body with detailed description of what this patch does, formatted as a bulletted list, with one empty line between items (using present tense).
+* commit message body with a detailed description of what this patch does, formatted as a bulletted list, with one empty line between items (using present tense).